oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 1.1 MQTT For Sensor Networks (MQTT-SN)

-Sensor Networks are simple, low cost and easy to deploy, they are typically used to provide, event detection, monitoring, automation, process control and more.
-Sensor Networks often comprise of many battery-powered sensors and actuators, each containing a limited amount of storage and processing capability.
+Sensor Networks are simple, low cost and easy to deploy.
+They are typically used to provide event detection, monitoring, automation, process control and more.
+Sensor Networks often comprise many battery-powered sensors and actuators, each containing a limited amount of storage and processing capability.
 They usually communicate wirelessly.

-Sensor Networks are self-forming, continually change, and do not have any central control.
+Sensor Networks are typically self-forming, continually change, and do not have any central control.
 The wireless network connections and processing nodes will fail, and the batteries will run out.
 The nodes will be replaced, added or removed in an unplanned way.
 The identities of the devices are usually created when they are manufactured, this avoids the need for specialist configuration when they are deployed.
-Applications running outside the Sensor
+Applications running outside the
-Network do not need to know the details of the devices in it.
+Sensor Network do not need to know the details of the devices in it.
 The applications consume information from the sensors and send instructions to actuators based only on labels created by the application designers.
 The labels are called Topic Names in the MQTT and MQTT-SN protocols.
-The MQTT-SN implementation carries the information between a set of applications and the correct set of devices based on its knowledge of the network and the applications designer's choice of Topic Names.
+The MQTT-SN implementation carries information between a set of applications and the correct set of devices based on its knowledge of the network and the applications designer's choice of Topic Names.

 Consider an example of a medicine tracking application.
 The application needs to know the location and temperature of the medicine, but it does not want to concern itself with the network details of the devices providing the data.
 It may be that the number and types of the devices changes over time.
 There may also be other applications using the same sensor data for other purposes.
-The model is that the devices and applications produce and consume data to and from the Topics rather than the other devices and applications.
+The model is that the devices and applications produce and consume data addressed by the Topics rather than the other devices and applications.

 This MQTT-SN specification is a variant of the MQTT version 5 specification.
 It is adapted to exploit low power and low bandwidth wireless networks.
-Low power wireless radio links have higher numbers of transmission errors compared to more powerful networks because they are more susceptible to interference and fading of the radio signals.
+Low power wireless radio links typically have higher numbers of transmission errors compared to more powerful networks because they are more susceptible to interference and fading of the radio signals.
 They also have lower transmission rates.

 For example, wireless networks based on the IEEE 802.15.4 standard used by Zigbee have a maximum bandwidth of 250 kbit/s in the 2.4 GHz band.
 To reduce transmission errors the packets are kept short.
 The maximum packet length at the physical layer is 128 bytes and half of these may be used for